jdmendoza/applied_deep_learning_resources/wandb_video_notes/13_keras_speech_recognition.md

 ## Video Feedback
-* Video on wandb workflow, best practices, how to use the tool most efficiency in prototyping
+* Would like to see a video on wandb workflow, best practices, how to use the tool most efficiency in prototyping